Ed94/refactor/Readme.md

 TODO:
 * Possibly come up with a better name.
 * Cleanup memory usage (it hogs quite a bit or what it does..)
+* Split lines of file and refactor it that way instead (better debug, problably negligable performance loss, worst case can have both depending on build type)